Marlyns-GitHub/AD-Tiering/README.md

 Conclusion

-The idea is to make simpler Active Directory Tiering deployment, we know that the tiering has been removed form generales recommandations per Microsoft.
+The idea is to make simpler Active Directory Tiering implementation, we know that the tiering has been removed form generales recommandations per Microsoft.
 Because it's complex to implement, but there remain the best practices to reduce attack surface in Active Directory and prevent lateral movement between the tiers.
-Active Directory security is complex and it should not be limited with the tiering model.
+Active Directory security is important and it should not be limited with the tiering model.